Rajiv Menon: Recent projects, 2001–present

 The release of Menon's second and third feature films were separated by eighteen years.
 In early 2001, Menon began writing Spin, a Hinglish film based on a real-life relationship between a child with muscular dystrophy and cricketer Anil Kumble, who was set to play the lead role.
 The project however did not materialise, and he stopped working on revising the script soon after.
 In 2006, Menon worked on a Hindi adaptation of the comedy drama Fiddler on the Roof, and hoped to sign Amitabh Bachchan to play the lead role.
 However, the project was put on hold and eventually did not materialise.
 Menon later narrated a script to Aishwarya Rai and Abhishek Bachchan for a project titled Dhun during late 2008, and the pair agreed to work on the film.
 The script was inspired by Hrishikesh Mukherjee's Abhimaan (1973) but failed to take off after the actors became busy with other projects.
 Menon then agreed to work on a biopic of Carnatic singer M. S. Subbulakshmi for producer Somaprasad during January 2012, which would be based on the book MS, A Life In Music by T. J. S. George.
 However, in February 2013, Menon confirmed that he would begin work on an unrelated project with a similar script and a bigger budget, and that Vidya Balan had agreed to essay the lead role of the singer.
 Soon after the project was confirmed, Somaprasad filed for a stay on the film's production and subsequently won a court case to prevent Menon from making the film.
 Apart from writing and scrapping potential film ideas, Menon continued work as a teacher at his film institute and as a director for advertisements.
 He also worked with Mani Ratnam as the cinematographer for the director's films, Guru (2007) and Kadal (2013).

-After a brief gap in feature films, he is coming back with his latest creation, Sarvam Thaala Mayam (2019) featuring G. V. Prakash Kumar.
+After a brief gap in feature films, his last directorial Sarvam Thaala Mayam (2019) featured G. V. Prakash Kumar.
 The film is set in a musical background and tells the story of an aspiring percussionist.